n00b69/woa-a52s/guide/nopc.md

 > If your device happens to get bricked, recovery will be very expensive.

 > [!Important]
-> This guide assumes you have already unlocked your bootloader and are already rooted, if this is not the case, you'll still need a PC to do that.
+> This guide assumes you have already unlocked your bootloader and are already rooted, if this is not the case, you'll likely still need a PC to do that.

 ### Flash the modified TWRP
 > If you already have a TWRP installed, you can instead also boot into TWRP and flash the modified TWRP using the **Install** button.